gonzalesluisfrancisco/daq_gert/README.md

 I can get a 30usec per sample avg over a 1 second burst period using xoscope with 26usecs for wire-speed and ~5 for CPU overhead without DMA for 12bit reads.
-Without DMA the output data stream is not totally continuous at full speed as I have to stop the SPI transfer to process and copy data.
+Without DMA the output data stream is not totally continuous at full speed as I have to stop the SPI transfer to process and copy data (about 500us to process 1000 samples).
 With a driver request for less than full speed sample rates the software inserts calculated delays between samples (or groups of samples during a two channel scan) to adjust the sample to the correct time-splice.